LeXonJe/acrys/README.md

 # acrys
-League Of Legends Analytics Bot
+League Of Legends Analytics Bot (DEPRECATED)

+All development has moved to [Acrys Analytics](https://github.com/acrys-analytics).